jariarkko/powerplanttracker/README.md

 Supported government data sources
 ---------------------------------

-Currently, the software supports only Serbian government data sources.
+Currently, the software supports only Serbian and Finnish government data sources.

 It is possible to add new data sources.
 The file ppt_countries.txt holds entries of the following style: